HassanRezaee/NPC/README.md

 ## Introduction

 The following is an application of the Network Process Convolution (NPC) model to a simulated crash data set over a small road network extracted from Ottawa, Canada.
-The NPC model incorportates the road network structure on which crashes are observed through a kernel convolution approach.
+The NPC model incorporates the road network structure on which crashes are observed through a kernel convolution approach.
 The kernel functions are evaluated between sets of spatial locations representing the crash and knots/support points.
 The kernel functions are evaluated based on the path distance (rather than the Euclidean distance) between these locations.
 We have tried to include as much details in the paper and in the following repository, but feel free to contact us at hassan_rezaee65@yahoo.com should you have any questions or ideas to improve the code.

 We assume the following are available prior to the implementation: